Polish Statistical Association

 EDITOR IN CHIEF : Prof. Włodzimierz Okrasa

 Subject: Economics, Statistics & Probability

-Statistics in Transition (SiT) is an international journal published jointly by the Polish Statistical Association (PTS) and the Central Statistical Office of Poland (CSO/GUS), which sponsors this publication.
-Launched in 1993, it was issued twice a year until 2006; since then it appears - under a slightly changed title, Statistics in Transition new series - three times a year; and after 2013 as a regular quarterly journal."
+Statistics in Transition – new series (SiT) is an international journal published jointly by the Polish Statistical Association (PTS) and the Statistics Poland (SP), which sponsors this publication.
+Launched in 1993, it was issued twice a year until 2006; since then it appears - under a slightly changed title, Statistics in Transition new series - three times a year; and after 2013 as a regular quarterly journal.

 The journal provides a forum for exchange of ideas and experience amongst members of international community of statisticians, data producers and users, including researchers, teachers, policy makers and the general public.
 Its initially dominating focus on statistical issues pertinent to transition from centrally planned to a market-oriented economy has gradually been extended to embracing statistical problems related to development and modernization of the system of public (official) statistics, in general.

 All the submitted papers are double blind peer-reviewed by high-level academicians and other experts (including policymakers and practitioners).

 This journal provides immediate open access to its content under the Creative Commons CC BY-NC-ND 4.0 license on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Under the CC BY-NC-ND 4.0 license users are free to share the work (copy and redistribute the material in any medium or format), if the contribution is properly attributed and used for non-commercial purposes.
 The material published in the journal may not be altered or build upon.

 The Polish Statistical Association (PTS) is an organisation of representatives of the official statistics authorities, academic societies, territorial self – government, units of government administration, etc., who are interested in theory and practice of statistical surveys.
 It has over 100–year history and rich tradition.